-1. Black Walnut
+1. Black Walnut Furniture

-The texture of black walnut is generally straight, sometimes with curled or wavy lines, forming a pleasing decorative pattern.
+The texture of the black walnut is generally straight, sometimes with curled or wavy lines, forming a pleasing decorative pattern.

-Advantages: Black walnut furniture has a calm color and beautiful texture.
+- Black walnut furniture has a calm color and beautiful texture.

-2. White Oak
+2. White Oak Furniture

-Oak has a distinctive mountain-shaped wood grain.
+Oak has distinctive mountain-shaped wood grain.